Crafting Customized Wills And Trusts In Florida

 When creating an estate plan, it is critical to understand all of the legal options at your disposal.
 Estate planning may often begin with a will but it can go far beyond that, including establishing trusts, using advance directives, setting up a power of attorney, and making guardianship decisions for children – and much more.

-I am attorney Gregory Lesak, and I will work closely with you to help you understand exactly what options you have based on your unique circumstances.
-Here at Lesak Legal, I have worked with business owners or professionals, individuals and families across Jacksonville, and I bring more than two decades of experience to the table.
-I have particular experience with drafting and negotiating complex contracts, and I use this experience to help my clients draft and modify an estate plan that protects their property, their assets and their legacies.
+Our attorneys will work closely with you to help you understand exactly what options you have based on your unique circumstances.
+Here at Lesak Legal, we have worked with business owners or professionals, individuals and families across Jacksonville, and we bring more than two decades of experience to the table.
+We have particular experience with drafting and negotiating complex contracts, and we use this experience to help our clients draft and modify an estate plan that protects their property, their assets and their legacies.

 Writing A Will